 4. It’s full of amazing bars and restaurants

 The Custard Factory is surrounded by some brilliant places to eat.
 For a nutritional hangover cure, look no further than the Kanteen cafe and its brilliant brunch options.
 While for fine dining, 670 Grams has you covered with its modern and abstract, yet affordable, tasting menu.

 The Custard Factory is also home to one of our favourite pizza restaurants.
 Baked In Brick serves everything from classic margheritas to Asian-inspired pizzas with toppings like BBQ chicken tikka or char siu pork belly.
 There’ a pizza for every taste here.

 There are loads of traders based in and around The Custard Factory, which definitely makes it worth a visit.
 However, the best time to go is during one of the flea markets, such as the vintage furniture flea market.
 The best way to keep up to date on what’s on when is by checking out the Custard Factory’s Facebook page.

 Whether you’re out for a couple of pints or planning a proper night out, Digbeth has a lot to offer.
 The Mill hosts a massive range of events, from techno nights to reggae bingo.
 It’s an old warehouse space so it’s huge and there’s even an open, rooftop garden.

 For a unique cinema experience, head to the Mockingbird.
-They’ve got bottomless movie brunches (e.g. Dirty Dancers and Grease sing-alongs with unlimited prosecco), film all-nighters (e.g. Arnold Schwarzenegger marathons), various cult cinema showings (Lost Boys, anyone?) and even CAGEFest (yes, that’s a whole weekend dedicated to Nick Cage movies).
+This brilliant independent cinema has bottomless movie brunches (e.g. Dirty Dancing and Grease sing-alongs with unlimited prosecco), film all-nighters (e.g. Arnold Schwarzenegger marathons), various cult cinema showings (Lost Boys, anyone?) and even CAGEFest (yes, that’s a whole weekend dedicated to Nick Cage movies).
 More info here.